RKelln/5-directions/writing/foundations.md

 <!-- .slide: data-audio-src="audio/foundations/01.ogg" data-background-video="video/2020-10-10_LakeErie_beach+waves+close_2.mp4" data-background-video-muted -->
+Welcome to
 # Foundations

 Notes:
-Foundations is the first of five tutorials in the series.
+Welcome to Foundations, the first of five tutorials in the series.

-In approximately an hour we will cover some important material that will help you understand what machine learning and artificial intelligence are, how they came to be, and why they are important.
-In essence, I want you to learn how a computer scientist or neuroscientist thinks.
+In less than an hour we will cover some important material that will help you understand machine learning and artificial intelligence, the technologies they are built on, and why I think they are important.

-TODO: timing (i.e. hour)

 ---
 <!-- .slide: data-audio-src="audio/foundations/02.ogg" data-background-video="video/erie - co_ai_existence.mp4" data-background-video-muted -->
 # Foundations

 * Digital
-* Boolean logic
+* Boolean logic & Algorithms
-* Algorithms
 * Software
 * Intelligence
 * Digital Intelligence